Find Schools

 • Electrical Engineering Technician

 There were about 137,000 jobs for Electrical or Electronics Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical or Electronics Engineering Technician by 2026.
-The BLS estimates 12,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 undefined